 -

-Students should request ITIN supporting letters through [email protected].
+- Students should request ITIN supporting letters through [email protected]

-ITIN Application Instructions for students NOT CLAIMING tax treaty benefitsPer SEVP guidance, a Form I-20 that has been electronically signed by a DSO and sent to a student is now valid for use once the student has printed the original form and physically signed their I-20.
+Per SEVP guidance, a Form I-20 that has been electronically signed by a DSO and sent to a student is now valid for use once the student has printed the original form and physically signed their I-20.
 Please reach out to us at [email protected] with any issues.

 -